 - Innovative products and services will become more quickly available to everyone.
 Instead of closed expert communities, the broader public will increasingly be the first-level evaluator of innovations.

 - Innovation will continue to beat invention.
-The ubiquitous availability of open source components will create a flood of engineering jobs, while jobs aimed at creating entirely new products and technologies, often based on extensive ground research, will be in a relative retreat.
+The ubiquitous availability of open-source components will create a flood of engineering jobs, while jobs aimed at creating entirely new products and technologies, often based on extensive ground research, will be in a relative retreat.

 - The reuse of open-source components will increase.
-Any security or safety defects of components will likely have industry-wide impact on many consumers worldwide.
+Any security or safety defects of components will likely have an industry-wide impact on many consumers worldwide.
 That will require a more safety- and security-conscious use of products, especially communication and transportation devices.

-- Knowledge of open source hardware and software solutions and their frameworks, as well as the ability to build attractive products from them, will become a much sought-after personal skill.
+- Knowledge of open-source hardware and software solutions and their frameworks, as well as the ability to build attractive products from them, will become a much sought-after personal skill.

 - New products’ prices will fall shortly after their introduction, as the competition will quickly develop and sell similar products.

 - The benefits of an open-source economy will become so crucial that lobbying groups will ensure the weakening of IP protections in technology-driven industries.

 - The manufacturing industry in developed countries will once again become a central component of national economies.